 - Revising the definition of primary care services used in beneficiary assignment.

-To learn more, refer to Details for Calendar Year (CY) 2019 Physician Fee Schedule Final Rule.
+To learn more, refer to Details for CY 2019 Physician Fee Schedule Final Rule.

 Proposed Rule July 12, 2018